 Children Are Capable

 Children are innately curious.
-They bring their experiences, ideas, and questions to bare the moment they walk through the door.
+They bring their experiences, ideas, and questions the moment they walk through the door.
 They naturally explore their surroundings in order to learn about their world and when given the chance - they are deeply motivated and self-directed learners.

 Teachers Are Collaborators